 The Virgin Mary from Christianity.
 Most female saints as well, taking her as a role model.

 Princess Cadence in My Little Pony: Friendship Is Magic.
 That's how Twilight is able to spot that the changeling queen pretending to be Cadence is a fake—the imposter lacks Cadence's kindness and heart.

 Marge Simpson.
 Being this type can suck sometimes.

-Luanne from King of the Hill.
-Who is often targeted for manipulation by others because of her naivete.
+Luanne from King of the Hill is often targeted for manipulation by others because of her naivete.

 When badly written, the whole 'purity and goodness' thing can be over-the-top, which feels insincere, unrealistic, and cloying.
 Sometimes they can just be boring.

 But well-written dere-deres are easy to root for, or even fall in love with.
 Audiences like how they 'kill 'em with kindness,' and always seem to overcome their struggles without becoming hateful or using violence.
 This is the kind of character that is fun to root for.